 MACH, Monash Partners and Western Alliance welcome you to this networking event to update you with the latest in falls prevention interventions.

 A webinar series aimed at developing clinician researcher understanding of implementation science.
 Each webinar includes a theoretical component, followed by practical examples from a clinician researcher.
 Recordings and presentation slides are available.

 MACH Consumer Engagement Webinar

-MACH is hosting a webinar targeted at early and mid-career researchers exploring why, what, when, how and where of consumer engagement in research.
-Join consumers and researchers from across the MACH network sharing their experiences of the value of consumer engagement.
+MACH hosted a webinar targeted at early and mid-career researchers exploring why, what, when, how and where of consumer engagement in research.
+Consumers and researchers from across the MACH network shared their experiences of the value of consumer engagement.